-While every state is different, in North Carolina, for the purpose of impaired driving a bicycle is not considered a vehicle.
-Often-times, impaired operation of a bicycle will lead to a reckless driving fine if the cyclist operates the bicycle without regard for the safety and rights of others.
+In North Carolina, for the purpose of impaired driving, a bicycle is not considered a vehicle.
+However, impaired operation of a bicycle can lead to a reckless driving fine if the cyclist operates the bicycle without regard for the safety and rights of others.
 See N.C.G.S.
 Ch.
 20-4.01.

 Bicycle Accidents And Injuries

 The accidents sustained by those injured while riding a bicycle can be traumatic.
-In Charlotte, North Carolina, the combination of congested streets and high speeds endanger bicyclists every day.
-The most common types of bicycle accidents reported to our office are:
+Additionally, in Charlotte, North Carolina, the combination of congested streets and high speeds endanger bicyclists every day.
+Lastly, the most common types of bicycle accidents reported to our office are:

 - Motor vehicle operator takes a right turn into an adjacent bicyclist on the right-hand side